WVam/toolscript-docs/.changes/glossary.md

-# Glossary
+# Style guide

-The AACS Documentation was changed to follow this glossary, which was extrapolated from indications by the developer as well as use of words throughout the documentation.
+The AACS Documentation was changed to follow this style guide.
+The glossary-like parts were extrapolated from indications by the developer as well as use of words throughout the documentation.

+## Clarity

+To express certain concepts, only certain words will be used.

+- **abbr.**: introduces an abbreviation.
+- **can**: introduces something that can be done optionally.
+Do not use in alternative options one of which MUST be chosen (use "need to either... or...".
+- **e.g.**: introduces an example in brackets.
+- **for example**/**for instance**: introduces an example.
+- **i.e.**: introduces an explaination.
+- **if**: introduces a protasis, a comma separates the apodosis if it comes after the protasis.
+- **in order to**: introduces a final clause.
+- **might**: introduces something that might happen or an uncertain consequence.
+- **must**: introduces a necessary condition for the script to work properly.
+- **need to**: introduces a necessary condition to achieve a specific goal (paired with **in order to**).
+- **should**: introduces a suggestion.
+- **will**: introduces a certain consequence (using 1st-type conditional clauses).

+Higlight "not" or the words above when particularly important by writing it in uppercase and bold (**NOT**).
+For "cannot", use "**CANNOT**".

 ## Cross Examinations